ENGAGING AND BUILDING COMMUNITY THROUGH THE ARTS

 - Support of our local community of artists and arts organizations

-- The Arts Council contracted to place 32 Arts Plus Residencies into the schools that directly involved more than 4,000 students with in-depth, interdisciplinary programs with professional teaching artists.
+- Morris Arts contracted to place 32 Arts Plus Residencies into the schools that directly involved more than 3,000 students with in-depth, interdisciplinary programs with professional teaching artists.
 One of the Arts Plus Residencies, the Barbara Keefauver Memorial Residency, is targeted for an underserved school in Morris County and is funded by the Arts Council of the Morris Area.

-The annual Arts Education Showcase in May 2012 was attended by approximately 200 cultural arts representatives, teachers, administrators and artists representing more than 50 schools from 10 New Jersey counties.
-The Arts Council also served as a resource to schools by publishing its annual Arts Education Program Guide and supplemental website, in addition to a series of workshops that serve the cultural arts community by providing, information, networking, and peer to peer mentoring.
+- The annual Arts Education Showcase in May 2013 was attended by approximately 200 cultural arts representatives, teachers, administrators and artists representing more than 50 schools from 9 New Jersey counties.
+Morris Arts also served as a resource to schools by publishing its annual Arts Education Program Guide and supplemental website, in addition to a series of workshops that serve the cultural arts community by providing, information, networking, and peer to peer mentoring.

-- The Arts Council awarded scholarships to two graduating Morris County high school seniors pursuing the Arts in college, chosen on the basis of their artistic excellence.
+- Morris Arts awarded scholarships to two graduating Morris County high school seniors pursuing the arts in college, chosen on the basis of their artistic excellence.

-- The 2012 Eugenie Coladarci Arts Scholarship ($1,250) was awarded to visual artist (industrial design artist) Miriam Buchwald who graduated from Morris Hills high School and is attending Carnegie Mellon University (Pittsburgh).
+The 2013 Eugenie Coladarci Arts Scholarship ($1,250) was awarded to visual artist (industrial design artist) Daniel Hounsell who graduated from Mountain Lakes High School and will be attending Pratt Institute (New York) in the fall.

-- The 2012 Elaine Ehlers Arts Scholarship ($5,000) was awarded to trumpeter Joseph Soriano who graduated from Roxbury High School and is attending the Cali School of Music at Montclair State University (NJ).
+The 2013 Elaine Ehlers Arts Scholarship ($5,000) was awarded to actor Rachel Moss who graduated from the Morristown Beard School and will be attending the Muhlenberg College (PA).

-- The Arts Council regranted $47,500 in State funds to 24 arts organizations/arts programs plus 2 mini-grants throughout Morris County for general operating support or special arts projects.
-The Arts Council and its regrantees provided more than 750 cultural events that benefited approximately 78,000 individuals in Morris County.
+- Morris Arts regranted $49,000 in State funds to 31 arts organizations/arts programs plus $1,500 in mini-grants throughout Morris County for general operating support or special arts projects.
+Morris Arts and its regrantees provided more than 750 cultural events that benefited approximately 78,000 individuals in Morris County.

-- The Arts Council presented two juried exhibits at the Arts Council’s Gallery at 14 Maple, a professional gallery showcasing the work of New Jersey artists.
+- Morris Arts presented two juried exhibits at the Morris Art’s Gallery at 14 Maple, a professional gallery showcasing the work of New Jersey artists.

-- A Pumpkin Illumination event was presented as part of the Arts Council’s ArtsEverywhere! initiative that brings grass-roots arts programming into the community.
+- A Pumpkin Illumination event was presented as part of the Morris Arts’ ArtsEverywhere! initiative

-- The 29th Annual Giralda Music & Arts Festival Concert drew almost 2,000 people to the concert featuring the New Jersey Symphony Orchestra as part of a family-friendly event.
+- The 30th Annual Giralda Music & Arts Festival Concert, scheduled for June 23, 2013, should draw nearly 2,000 to the concert featuring the New Jersey Symphony Orchestra as part of a family-friendly event.

-L-R: Gallery at 14 Maple, DISCONNECTED exhibit; 2012 Awardees at Celebrate the Arts; happy crowds at Giralda 2012; 3rd Saturdays at Morris View: the “great pumpkin” at Pumpkin Illumination, 2012.
+L-R: Gallery at 14 Maple, Rites of Spring exhibit; 2013 Scholarship Winners Daniel Hounsell (Coladarci) and Rachel Moss (Ehlers); happy crowds at Giralda 2012; Balinese dancers at 3rd Saturdays at Morris View: the “great pumpkin” at Pumpkin Illumination, 2012.

 - The Morris County Board of Chosen Freeholders:

-The Arts Council managed the Atrium Art Gallery’s 4 exhibits of nearly 300 contemporary artists showing 1,000 pieces of art, including a juried exhibit of high school student art and one of African-American art at the Morris County Administration building.
+Morris Arts also managed the Atrium Art Gallery’s 4 exhibits of nearly 300 contemporary artists showing 1,000 pieces of art, including a juried exhibit of high school student art and one of African-American art at the Morris County Administration building.

-- Arts and Humanities Month Proclamation from the Morris County Board of Chosen Freeholders identifying the Arts Council as “a leader in developing, supporting and promoting artists, the arts and experiences that enhance and transform the lives of Morris County citizens.”
+- Arts and Humanities Month Proclamation from the Morris County Board of Chosen Freeholders identifying Morris Arts as “a leader in developing, supporting and promoting artists, the arts and experiences that enhance and transform the lives of Morris County citizens.”